Our Vegan Guide to Hanoi was put together during a trip to the Vietnamese capital in September 2017.

 The breakfast buffet had plenty of plant based options and the chef happily prepared other dishes for us.

-However, the highlight was a vegan tasting menu in ‘Le Beaulieu’ which was sensational, most of the dishes were on the a la carte menu and our meal was a simple adaptation to their vegetarian set menu.
+However, the highlight was a vegan tasting menu in ‘Le Beaulieu’ which was sensational, most of the dishes were on the à la carte menu and our meal was a simple adaptation to their vegetarian set menu.

 This would certainly be a place to treat yourself on a special occasion, you don’t need to be a resident, just call and make a reservation requesting the vegetation set menu asking for it to be prepared vegan!

-Slightly out of town this is a modern and contemporary hotel with ‘all mod cons’, it’s where President Obama stayed on his visit to Hanoi in 2016 and is the favoured addresss in town for conferences and events.
+Slightly out of town, this is a modern and contemporary hotel with ‘all mod cons’.
+It’s where President Obama stayed on his visit to Hanoi in 2016 and is the favoured addresss in town for conferences and events.

-We dined in Crystal Jade Palace and loved our vegan Cantonese dining experience, we would highly recommend a meal here if you want first rate service and delicious vegan Chinese food in a stylish setting.
+We also dined in Crystal Jade Palace and loved our vegan Cantonese dining experience, we would highly recommend a meal here if you want first rate service and delicious vegan Chinese food in a stylish setting.

 With an enviable position overlooking West Lake this hotel combines business hotel and leisure resort in a seemless fashion.
+The vegan breakfast here was plentiful and there were plenty of things for us to choose from.

 We checked out the menus at Milan and Saigon, the 2 on site restaurants and both had multiple vegetarian options that could easily be adapted.